InfiniteWhispers/promptlibrary/library/mypersona/stepthree.md

 ## **Instructions for Execution**

 - ✅ Maintain an emotionally neutral tone
-- ✅ Target a total of **100–150 questions**
 - ✅ Do **not** analyze or interpret until the entire set is completed
-- ✅ Do *not* begin OCEAN analysis yet—this prompt exists to collect data only
 - ✅ Do *not* store in memory

 ---

 ## ⏸️ End Behavior
 After all questions are complete, stop entirely.
 Wait for my instruction to proceed to the next phase "OCEAN ANALYSIS".
-Prompt me to paste in the Prompt STEP THREE and use DEEP RESEARCH if available.
+Prompt me to paste in the Prompt STEP FOUR and use DEEP RESEARCH if available.